Zuehlke/software-engineering-corner/drafts/homemade-signals.md

 This global variable will keep track of the effect function currently running.
 Of course, the real solutions frameworks have found, are a little more sophisticated and safer than exposing a global variable.
-At a minimum, it'd be a top-level variable inside an ES module with the Signals logic inside.
+At a minimum, it'd be a top-level variable inside an ES module with the Signals logic.
 For simplicity's sake, let's run with this basic single-file version and add the necessary code to the signal and effect functions.

 ```js